Earth-Innovation-Hub/navagunjara-reborn/README_image_viewer.md

    - Click "Adjust Grid Size" or press "s" to change the grid spacing
    - Default grid size is 10cm x 10cm (0.1m)

+7. **PDF Export**:
+   - Click "Export 42\" PDF" or press "4" to export with 42-inch paper width
+   - Click "Export 44\" PDF" or press "5" to export with 44-inch paper width
+   - The PDF will be scaled properly to maintain the 1m width standard
+   - Grid lines will be included in the PDF if the grid is enabled

 ## Keyboard Shortcuts

 - **Left Arrow**: Previous image